 Property and equipment are carried at cost, net of depreciation.
 Gains or losses related to retirements or disposition of fixed assets are recognized in operations in the period incurred.
 Costs of normal repairs and maintenance are charged to expense as incurred, while betterments or renewals are capitalized.
-Depreciation commences at the time the assets are placed in service.
-Depreciation is provided using the straight-line method over the estimated economic lives of the assets or for leasehold improvements, over the shorter of the estimated useful life or the remaining lease term, which are summarized as follows:
+Depreciation commences at the time the assets are placed in service or for STEP equipment under rental agreements, when the equipment is made available for use by the customer.
+Depreciation is provided using the straight-line method over the estimated economic lives of the assets or for leasehold improvements, over the shorter of the estimated useful life or the remaining lease term.
+For STEP equipment under rental agreements, depreciation is provided using the straight-line method over the agreement.
+Estimated useful lives are summarized as follows: